Nicolae Crevedia: Iron Guard sympathizer

+Wartime rise and postwar sidelining

-Before World War II, Crevedia was mainly contributing to Universul, which was increasingly favorable to fascism.
-In its literary supplement, he issued calls for a nationalist art, purified of "unhealthy, imported currents".
-As noted by the satirist Neagu Rădulescu, these were prosperous times for Crevedia, who had a firm contract with publisher Petre Georgescu-Delafras.
+As noted by the satirist Neagu Rădulescu, the early 1940s were prosperous times for Crevedia, who had a firm contract with publisher Petre Georgescu-Delafras.
 At the time, he was keeping the aspiring novelist Constantin Virgil Gheorghiu as his salaried secretary and his țuțăr ("yes-man"), allowing him to wear his old clothes.
-At the Writers' Society, he notes, Crevedia acted as a person of importance, but was told off by other writers.
-As he moved up in his career, Crevedia built a modern home in his village, which he donated to his sister.
+He thus protected Gheorghiu, who was being maligned by Buna Vestire.
+Rădulescu notes that, at the Writers' Society, Crevedia acted as a person of importance, but was told off by other writers.
+As he moved up in his career, the poet built a modern home in his village, which he then donated to his sister.
 He continued to rely on rented housing, but purchased himself residential land in Băneasa, where, in 1940, he still hoped to build himself a family villa.
+That year, in March, he agreed to rewrite his play, which finally entered production at the National Theater with Ion Șahighian as the designated director.
+As the writer himself reports, "events precipitated" after the Invasion of Poland and during the Phony War: theatrical activity was put on hold, and he himself was conscripted for military service.

-Under the Iron Guard's National Legionary State regime of late 1940, he directed Crainic's own fascist newspaper, Sfarmă-Piatră.
-In mid 1940 the Ion Antonescu government sent him as a press attaché in Sofia.
+Under the Iron Guard's National Legionary State regime of late 1940, Crevedia briefly directed Crainic's own fascist newspaper, Sfarmă-Piatră.
+In mid-1940 the Ion Antonescu government sent him as a press attaché in Sofia.
 Serving there to 1946, he put together an edition on Romanian culture for Serdika and published Cultura românească și centrul ei: Bucureștii ("Romanian Culture and Its Center: Bucharest", 1943).
-He also began translating Bulgarian poetry from the original, in the hope of publishing it, and also arranged for "an esteemed Bulgarian colleague" to work on similar translations from the Romanian.
-No such work ever so print.
-He continued to publish in Universul, including 1941 verses which deplored the cession of Northern Transylvania to Romania's nominal ally, Regency Hungary, and claimed that Greater Romania would emerge again.
-In 1943, he penned in Viața Basarabiei an eulogy to his fellow poet and friend, Octav Sargețiu, whom he thus brought to public attention.
+He also began translating Bulgarian poetry from the original, in the hope of publishing it, and also arranged for "an esteemed Bulgarian colleague", noted elsewhere as Nikolai Liliev, to work on similar translations from the Romanian.
+No such work ever so print, though Crevedia sent some of his own poems to be published in Convorbiri Literare.
+As the Iron Guard's managers of theaters, Radu Gyr and Haig Acterian promised him that they would take up the production of Bacalaureatul, but this process was again interrupted in January 1941, when Antonescu ousted and repressed the Guard's leadership.
+In a February letter to Antonescu's new Director of Theaters, Liviu Rebreanu, he declared that "other than [my having] nationalist ideas [...] which are presently a policy of the state, I never engaged in any sort of politics [emphasis in the original].
+And should you need any other referrals, please ask Mr Nichifor Crainic, my spiritual godfather, who, in fact, has also overseen my wedding [...].
+I also have the honor of being known to our country's father, General Antonescu."